Capital:

 Essential experiences:

-Enjoy a byrek while walking through the narrow streets of the capital Tirana while a muezzin sings his prayer; Sail the magnificent crystal clear waters of Lake Koman; Experience the sparkling nightlife of Shkoder, especially in the summer.
+Enjoy a byrek strolling through the narrow streets of the capital Tirana while a muezzin sings his prayer; Wading the Osumi River during River Hiking; Enjoy the wonderful beaches of Vlora, Himare, Golem and Saranda; Admire the ancient villages of Berat and Gjirokaster; Sail the magnificent crystal clear waters of Lake Koman.

-The discovery of Albania represents a complete immersion in Albanian culture, to visit unique destinations such as the ancient city of Berat, a UNESCO World Heritage Site, the lively capital of Tirana, without forgetting the splendid landscapes of Shkoder.
+The discovery of Albania represents a complete immersion in the Albanian culture, to visit unique destinations such as the ancient city of Berat or Gjirokaster, a UNESCO World Heritage Site, the bustling Tirana or Saranda, without forgetting the splendid landscapes of Scutari, Butrint, of Vlora.

-This is a land to be discovered where to organize a trip between seaside resorts, archaeological sites, historic villages and natural landscapes of rare beauty.
+This is a land to be discovered where you can organize a trip between seaside resorts, archaeological sites, historic villages and natural landscapes of rare beauty, in short, there are plenty of things to do and here is our travel story!

-The red flags with the two-headed black eagle waving imperiously in Skanderberg square, we wander aimlessly, eat a "byrek", and then slip in "Oda", a traditional restaurant, much recommended by the Lonely Planet, with typical Albanian dishes, specialties of another time that delighted us, in particular the excellent bbq of lamb (mish qengji) and peppers with ricotta (fergese tiranse) ... delicious!
+The red flag with the black two-headed eagle waves imperiously in Skanderberg square, we wander around aimlessly, eat a "byrek", and then slip into "Oda", a traditional restaurant, highly recommended by the Lonely Planet, with typical Albanian dishes, specialties from another time that delighted us, especially the excellent bbq lamb (mish qengji) and peppers with ricotta cheese (fergese tiranse)… delicious!

 We begin our visit to Tirana starting from the Clock Tower, a real local symbol, built in 1820 and 35 meters high; we pass through Blvd Deshmoret Kombit where we see "the Pyramid", a structure that was the Palace of the Congress and today an important cultural youth center even if a little dilapidated.